svohr/mixemt/README.md

 ### Contributor detection options
 Once the mixture proportions have been inferred, two filtering steps are applied to narrow the field of contributing to haplotypes to only the strongest candidates.
-First, we examine the read/haplogroup probablities to find the haplogroup associated with the highest probablilty for each read.
+First, we examine the read/haplogroup probabilities to find the haplogroup associated with the highest probability for each read.
 Haplogroups that have no or little read support are removed from consideration (see `-r` option).
 Second, using the haplogroups that pass the previous filter, we verify that the variants that define each contributor